aburkard/501proj/README.md

 # 501proj

-Note the Twitter script requires the tweepy package:
+Note the Twitter script requires the tweepy and elasticsearch packages:

 	pip install tweepy
+	pip install elasticsearch
+	pip install certifi

 Twitter API settings are defined in config.ini.
 We've included an API key for a dummy Twitter account.
 To pull tweets, generate new attributes, and output cleanliness data just run:

     py pull_tweets.py

 For the Chicago crime data:

     py chicago_crime.py